NoureldeanSaed/master-reference/coursebook/clean-code/README.md

 ## Activity 1

-1) Each team gets one algorithm and one implementation of it.
+1) Form 4 teams.
+Each team gets one algorithm and one implementation of it.
 The implementation is uncommented.

+1) Read the `README.md` and try to understand the algorithm.
-Teams read the algorithm and try to add comments and documentation to clarify.
+Then, try to rename variables, add documentation, and add comments to clarify the code.
+Check in the commented code as `with_comments.js`.

 1) Next, each team gets 10 minutes to read *another team's* uncommented algorithm implementation.
 They have to try to write up an explanation